NEVER MISS A POST! FOLLOW ME ON:

 - Preheat your oven to 325 degrees Fahrenheit.

-- Measure the flour, cornstarch and 1 1/2 cup powdered sugar very carefully into a large bowl.
+- Measure the all purpose flour and cornstarch (or the cake flour, if using) and 1 1/2 cup powdered sugar very carefully into a large bowl.
 Whisk together with a wire whisk.

 - Sift the flour mixture into another large bowl using a fine sieve or flour sifter.
-Sift the flour mixture back into the first bowl and then again into the second bowl (so, you're sifting the mixture 3 times).
+Sift the flour mixture back into the first bowl and then again into the second bowl (so you'll sift the mixture at least 3 times).
 Set aside.

 - Whip on medium speed until foamy.
 Add the cream of tartar and salt.